christophfranke/signal-chain/README.md

    // here we define and connect the data fetching chain const data = $.primitive.connect( // connect will run eager and execute synchronously
-      user.listen, // listen to changes to the user
+      user.listen, // listen to user changes

       // type inferred: string | undefined
       $.assert.isNothing( // assert.isNothing catches null | undefined
-         // this inside block will only be executed when the assertion is true,
+         // the inside block will only be executed when the assertion is true,
          $.emit('guest') // in that case we emit 'guest' as our default ),